Snoop Dogg, a cannabis enthusiast for years who has taken full advantage of legalization, is eyeing Atlantic City.

 “We’re open for business here in Atlantic City,” said Small.
 “Let’s get it.”

-Small said he was his favorite rapper of all time.
+Small said the California-based performer was his favorite rapper of all time.
 Snoop Dogg also wanted to connect the African American mayor of Inglewood, CA, near Los Angeles to Small so they could exchange ideas.

 “When you all legalize, I will be there to cut the ribbon,” Snoop Dogg said when Small mentioned the November 3rd referendum.

 Snoop Dogg has a cannabis company of his own as well produced by Canopy Growth, which is the entity that will likely invest in Atlantic City.
-Thus, Snoop Dogg doing business in Atlantic City means Canopy will as well.
+Thus, him doing business in Atlantic City means Canopy will as well.

 Atlantic City is the perfect place for cannabis legalization.
 The city already has the dispensary “The Botanist,” owned by Acreage Holdings, formerly by CCF and “Be” owned by MPX/iAnthus.
 NJ native Beth Stavola originally ran MPX.
 The company was then bought by iAnthus, which has had issues recently.
 Stavola recently resigned from her joint roles at MPX/iAnthus.
 Atlantic City has struggled economically for a long time, with most of the money lost in the casinos mostly leaving except for the wages and benefits of the workers, many of whom are unionized.